henrichsen/GeoClaw_BMI/README.md

 GeoClaw is one of the models available in [Geopack](https://github.com/clawpack/clawpack).
 GeoClaw is a coastal model that uses variable resolution to optimise model run times.
 Additional information on the GeoClaw coastal model can be found at [http://www.clawpack.org/](http://www.clawpack.org/).

 ## Setup
+This documentation assumes that you have a working Ngen environment.
+For information about setting up a Ngen environment can be found on the Ngen Github page [here](https://github.com/NOAA-OWP/ngen).

-Before running the GeoClaw BMI, Geopack must first be installed.
+Before running the GeoClaw BMI, Geopack must also be installed.
 Instructions to install Geopack can be found on their installation page [here](http://www.clawpack.org/installing.html).

 After installing Geopack you will need to set the Environment Variable `CLAW`.
 This variable defines the loation of Geopack, so that it can run anywhere within the environment.
 In bash the command will be `export CLAW=/full/path/to/clawpack  # to top level clawpack directory`.
 Alternatively, the variable can be set in python with `import os /n os.environ["CLAW"] = "/home/jovyan/data/GeoClaw/clawpack"`. more information about defining Environemnt Variables in GeoClaw can be found [here](http://www.clawpack.org/setenv.html).